-Hit-and-run drivers aren’t the most responsible people in the world, and they can leave you with a massive repair bill.
-In a typical accident, that repair bill could be handled by the other driver’s insurance company.
+Hit-and-run drivers aren’t the most responsible people in the world, and they can leave you with a massive medical bill.
+In a typical accident, those bills could be handled by the other driver’s insurance company.
 But if there’s no other insurance company to contact, who’s in charge of paying for your expenses?
 Here, we’ll take a look at how your car insurance might be able to cover a hit and run or if you’ll have to pay for everything yourself.

 Will my car insurance cover a hit-and-run?

-If your auto insurance policy includes uninsured/underinsured motorist (UM/UIM) coverage, it could help you cover vehicle damage from a hit-and-run driver.
-Usually, UM/UIM insurance is used for drivers that hit you and don’t have enough insurance to cover repairs and injuries.
+Usually, UM/UIM insurance is used for drivers that hit you and don’t have enough insurance to cover your medical expenses.
 However, hit-and-run drivers can also be covered under the “uninsured” portion of the coverage.

 Think about it: If someone hits you and speeds off, you don’t have any way of contacting their insurance company.
 So, there’s no one to help you pay for your medical bills and other expenses resulting from the accident.
 That sounds a lot like an uninsured motorist, who also won’t have any insurance info to give you or your auto insurance company.